 A popular type of article written by bloggers is the round-up.
 These are list posts where bloggers share links and images to other sites on a particular topic.
-I’ve done many of these on Penny Pinchin’ Mom, as you can see in this article about 16 Dollar Store Organizing Ideas.
+You have probably seen many of these on Pinterest (example: 16 Dollar Store Organizing Ideas.

-Bloggers do these articles so they can share a concept without having to write the entire article and take their own pictures.
-They can do very well on Pinterest and social media because readers really love list posts.
+Bloggers create these articles so they can share a concept without having to write or take their own pictures.
+They can do very well on Pinterest and social media because readers love list posts.
 And, if you include bloggers in your article, those same people may be more willing to share it with their followers as well, getting you more traffic.

 As great as they are, there is one thing that many bloggers do incorrectly.
 They use the image from the other blogs on their site without permission.
 Those images are not yours to use on your site without asking first.

 Even if the image is stock photography, you still cannot use it without permission.
-First off, you have no idea where that image came from whether it was purchased or stolen from another site.
-If it you use it without consent, you are now liable for using it as well.
+First off, you have no idea where that image came from, whether it was purchased or stolen from another site.
+If you use it without consent, you are now liable for using it as well.
 Not only that, but when someone buys an image, the rights allow them to use it on their site – not for anyone to take and use as they see fit.

 If you want to do one of these posts, reach out to the blogger and ask for permission to use the image.
 You may also find a blanket statement on their site that states you can use an image as long as you give attribution and a link to the article for a round-up post.

-While most will happily grant this to you, there are some who will not.
-You are liable for all images on your website, so ensure you have the rights to use them.
+While most will happily grant this to you, some will not.
+You are liable for all images on your website, so ensure you have the right to use them.